6 Caves to Explore in Arkansas

 Onyx Cave is located six miles east of Eureka Springs.
 The cave offers easy access with ramps and stairs to access the gift shop and a non-strenuous trail that leads you through the cave.
 The self-guided tour (note that strollers are not allowed) takes about 30 minutes and the cave is approximately 57 degrees year round.

 Onyx Cave closes for a portion of the winter each year, but usually re-opens around Valentine's Day weekend.
 Admission is $8 for adults, $3.75 for kids ages 3-12 and free for children under 3.
 Visit the website for more information.

 Get a two for one at this location in Harrison.
 With entrances only 400 feet apart, the Mystic Cavern and Crystal Dome are both open for guided tours.
 Follow the path the first settlers to this area traveled on a tour through Mystic, learn about the "pipe organ" and hear the infamous story of the spider monkey.
 Crystal Dome, which was discovered 100 years after Mystic, is a spectacular eight-story dome in pristine form.

 Tours are 35-45 minutes long and run consistently from March-December.
 Call for a schedule in January and February.
-Tour prices to tour both caverns are $14.99 for adults and $7.99 for kids ages 4-12.
-For one cavern adults are $12.99 and children are $6.99 and for Mystic Cavern adults are $14.99 and kids are $7.99.
+Tour prices to tour both caverns are $16.99 for adults and $8.99 for kids ages 4-12.
+For Crystal Dome Cavern adults are $12.99 and children are $6.99 and for Mystic Cavern adults are $14.99 and kids are $7.99.
 Visit the website for more information and a $1 off coupon.

 Blanchard Springs Caverns